lixelv/pocketbase-store/README.md

-# PocketBaseStore Documentation
+# pocketbase-store

+## Overview

-PocketBaseStore is a Svelte-friendly wrapper for PocketBase that provides reactive stores for collections and individual records.
+This library was created to make using pocketbase **realtime data** in svelte apps easier, by providing reactive stores for collections and individual records.

 ## Installation